Learn ›

 Phase 3: Optimization (Days 15–28)

-- Maintain the target dose for at least two full weeks
+- Maintain the target serving for at least two full weeks

-- Evaluate results.
-If the response is good, continue at this dose.
+- Evaluate your dog’s response.
+If it is good, continue at this amount.

-- If your dog is doing well, you can also try reducing the dose slightly to find the minimum effective dose—this saves product and reduces cost.
+- If you want to refine the amount, you can try reducing it slightly to find the minimum that works well for your dog—this saves product and reduces cost.

 Which Product Strength Is Right for Your Dog

-Choosing the right concentration isn’t just about convenience—it directly affects your cost per milligram of CBD and the precision of your dosing.
+Choosing the right concentration isn’t just about convenience—it directly affects your cost per milligram of CBD and the precision of your serving size measurement.

 Cost-Per-Milligram Comparison